What is NPV or Net Present Value?

 NPV is not effective in comparing two mutually exclusive projects which require different amount of investment.

-NPV may not give correct decision when comapring two projects with different time duration.
+NPV may not give correct decision when comparing two projects with different time duration.

 NPV calculation is based upon assumptions.
-It's prone to forcasting error.
+It's prone to forecasting error.
 So, companies can't rely on only NPV before making any investment decision.
-There's other financial tool too (like IRR or Internal rate of return) which companies should consider for getting the clear pictures.
+There are other financial tools too (like IRR or Internal Rate of Return) which companies should consider for getting the clear picture.

 Further Reading Suggestions: